yvelikova/axway-open-docs/content/en/docs/apigtw_devops/promotion_example.md

 {{< alert title="Note" color="primary" >}}This simple example shows a group with a single API Gateway instance.
 Groups will typically have multiple API Gateway instances.
 If some Node Managers in the group are not running, do not select the API Gateways on those hosts, and you can still deploy to the other hosts in the group. {{< /alert >}}

-## Policy developer environmentalizes the environment-specific settings
+## Environmentalize the environment-specific settings

 When the policy developer is developing policies in an iterative manner as described in Step 1, they might choose not to consider what settings are environment-specific yet, or they might choose to environmentalize these settings as they go along.
 Either way, before promotion can occur, all settings that are environment-specific must be environmentalized to prepare the configuration for promotion to upstream environments.